goldsteinmarcmd/psst/ReadMe.md

 Not yet — but the *principles* can be applied today.

-psst is not a mature ecosystem yet.
+PSS is not a mature ecosystem yet.
 Tooling, IDE plugins, and adoption are in early development.
 However, internal use of a glossary + preprocessor can give you **80% of the benefits** immediately.

 This project is in active development.
 Contributions welcome.

 ---

+## 🤝 Attribution

+Proposal and specification led by \[Your Name or Org].
+Contributions, discussions, and forks are welcome.
+See `CONTRIBUTING.md` for guidelines.